Before using vinyl flooring, you must know its advantages and disadvantages. So, what are they?

-The biggest disadvantage of vinyl flooring is that the floor is not weather resistant and as such can’t be used outside.
+The biggest advantages of vinyl flooring are moisture resistance and an easy installation process.
+The biggest disadvantage is that the floor isn’t weather resistant and can’t be used outdoors.

 What is Vinyl Flooring?

 Vinyl is a floating floor made of synthetic materials such as fiberglass, PVC, plasticizers, and polyvinyl chloride.
 The base of the floor is made of fiberglass and PVC coating.
 At the top, it has a design layer that reveals the print or pattern of the floor.

 The design layer is covered with multiple layers of urethane plastic, which serves as the wear layer to protect the floor material from dents and scratches.
 In addition, the wear layer helps the floor to withstand traffic and weight without getting damaged.